Want the perfect workout program?

 Take a look at the downsides of this split as well, so you have a solid understanding of its pros and cons.

-The upper-lower body workout split consists of breaking your training sessions into either upper body or lower body days.
+The upper-lower body workout split consists of breaking your training sessions into upper body and lower body days.

 The upper/lower body split is similar to the full body split in that you'll be focusing most of your effort on the larger compound movements.